Dietary Interventions for PCOS: One Size Doesn’t Fit All

 1. Low Glycemic-Index Diet

-The Low Glycemic-Index Diet or Low GI Diet has proven beneficial for many women with PCOS.1,4
+The Low Glycemic-Index Diet or "Low GI Diet" has proven beneficial for many women with PCOS.1,4

-You may be wondering what exactly the glycemic index is and why it matters.
-Well, the glycemic index is a measure of how quickly a carbohydrate food spikes blood glucose levels.
+The glycemic index is a measure of how quickly a carbohydrate food spikes blood glucose levels.
 Higher numbers refer to fast, high spikes, and lower numbers correlate with longer, gentler rises in blood glucose.

-Low GI foods provide a steadier, more constant stream of glucose (aka energy) to the cells without overwhelming them.1
+Low GI foods provide a steadier, more constant stream of glucose (aka energy) to cells without overwhelming them.1

 6 This image shows the difference in blood glucose spikes between different levels of GI rankings.